Main Menu

 Fig. 2.
 Anterior and side views of the third metatarsal of Tapirus from Lost Valley, Dry Cave, Eddy Co., NM.
 UTEP 1-827.

 Jefferson (1989), however, made the case for the western tapirs to be assignable to two species, one larger and one smaller.
-The larger, which includes fossils from the region covered here, was assigned to Tapirus merriami, with the smaller form south and west of this region assigned tentatively to T. californicus.
+The larger, which includes fossils pretty much throughout the region covered here, was assigned to Tapirus merriami, with the smaller limited to the western portion of the region assigned tentatively to T. californicus.
 Jefferson (1989: 19-20) summarizes as follows: "A large species, here referred to Frick's Tapirus merriami, typically occurs in upper Pliocene (upper Blancan) and lower to middle Pleistocene (Irvingtonian) deposits along the Pacific coast.
 It is poorly known from upper Pleistocene (Rancholabrean) deposits in California, but is found in the Rancholabrean of Arizona."
 The Rancholabrean specimens from Arizona and New Mexico are assigned here to T. merriami, as is the record from La Union identified as T. haysii.
 Other Blancan and Irvingtonian specimens are listed as Tapirus sp. pending further data.

 Sites.